Nateowami/hbridge/README.md

 PORT=8000 node . # Run on a different port.
 Default is 3000.
 ```

 Open your browser to `localhost:3000` (or wherever the server is running).
-You'll also be given a URL that can be used withing the local network (e.g. `192.168.1.101:3000`).
+You can also find the local network server address in the output (e.g. `http://192.168.1.101:3000`).
 If you have trouble accessing the server from other devices on the network, check your firewall.

 #### Uploading